ALegitCookie/cs2-dedicatedserver-awp_arena/README.md

 11. Once the server is installed, click start and let it start. after a minute, close down the server by clicking the x button on the terminal window that popped up (will have the CS2 icon in windows taskbar)

+Note: Now that the server is installed with windowsGSM, you can automate server backups and also server updates using the toggle switches in the application!

 # How to install the AWP Arena Gamemode